 (C)LaIR Moving to Tresidder: Starting tonight, all LaIR and CLaIR hours will be held on the 1st floor of Tresidder.
 This will be the location for LaIR for the rest of the quarter.
 The scheduling will remain the same: LaIR from 6PM-12AM on Sun-Thurs, CLaIR from 8PM-10PM on Sun-Thurs.

 Midterm Locations: The midterm on Thursday will take place from 7PM-9PM in three different rooms.
 You have been assigned to your room based on the first letter of your last name.

 Starting with O-Z: Braun Auditorium (in Mudd Chemistry)

 HW5 posted: Priority Queue is an opportunity to experiment with implementing an interface in a few different ways, and then analyze the performance tradeoffs.
-There will be a YEAH presentation about it on Monday.
-It will be recorded for SCPD and posted on Tuesday in case you can't make it (sorry we are unable to post on Monday night--the SCPD folks do it when they arrive for work on Tuesday).
+There will be a YEAH presentation about it on Wednesday.
+It will be recorded for SCPD and posted on Thursday in case you can't make it (sorry we are unable to post the same night--the SCPD folks do it when they arrive for work the following day).